DrCQ/MaterialDesign-DataGridExample/README.md

 Both DataGrids use the same Style and ControlTemplate stored in Themes/Generic.xaml file and the same ItemsSource from the ViewModel/MainWindowViewModel class.

 The basic code is written in XAML.
-The VB code is used for creation of DataGrid content and simple command to launch the AboutWindow usng the DialogHost.
+The VB code is used for the creation of DataGrid content and a simple command to launch the AboutWindow uisng the DialogHost.

 My belive is that something dealing with focus management has been changes between the version 4.0 and 4.1.